Acting Director, Athletic Therapy Program

 Dr. Trisha Scribbans’ research focuses on understanding the neuromuscular mechanisms that control of force production and movement of the upper extremity, with a particular emphasis on the role of scapular position and movement in shoulder and scapulothoracic mechanics/pathomechanics.
 She is also interested in identifying novel treatment/prevention strategies to reduce the incidence and duration chronic shoulder pathologies, individual responses to rehabilitative exercise strategies, and the development of anatomical and educational models for the improvement of manual skill acquisition in novice health care providers.

-Dr. Scribbans is currently accepting Master’s students.
+Dr. Scribbans is accepting Master’s students.
 Individuals with an interest in exploring the biomechanical mechanisms (especially the role/control of muscle activation) that influence scapular position/motion and their role in shoulder pathologies and altered scapular mechanics are encouraged to contact Dr. Scribbans via email.
 Please include a letter of interest explaining your interest in pursuing a Masters degree in Dr. Scribbans’ lab, a copy of your transcripts (unofficial are acceptable) and any other relevant attachments (CV, writing sample, etc.).
 Funded positions are available.

 Scribbans TD, Edgett BA, Bonafiglia JT, Boonstra K, Quadrilatero J, and Gurd BJ.
 (2017).
 A systematic upregulation of nuclear and mitochondrial genes is not present in the initial post-exercise recovery period in human skeletal muscle.
 Applied Physiology, Nutrition, and Metabolism 999: 1-8.